naninovel/docs/docs/guide/playmaker.md

  - `GetPlayMakerGlobalVariable("variableName")` — retrieves a variable of a simple type (int, float, string, etc) with the "variableName" name
  - `GetPlayMakerGlobalArray("variableName", arrayIndex)` — retrieves a value stored at "arrayIndex" index of an array variable with the "variableName" name

-Given you have a "Score" integer and "FinishedRoutes" bool array global PlayMaker variables, you can use them in Naninovel scripts as follow:
+Given you have a "Score" integer and "FinishedRoutes" bool array global PlayMaker variables, you can use them in Naninovel scripts as follows:
 ```nani
 Felix: My score is {GetPlayMakerGlobalVariable("Score")}.